|

 the moon.
 We did not expect the eclipse for nothing had been forecast about it

-any publication to which we
+in any publication to which we

 have access nor was anything said about it on the radio.
 So it was quite